Skip to Content

 What We Fund

-• College campus-based support programs and supportive housing programs that support the postsecondary educational success of our priority youth population.
+• College campus-based support programs and supportive housing programs that support the postsecondary educational success of our youth involved with the juvenile justice system.

 • Public policy efforts that:

-• Advance the postsecondary educational success of our priority youth population, or
+• Advance the postsecondary educational success of youth involved with the juvenile justice system, or

-• Priority youth population on issues impacting their postsecondary educational success, or
+• Juvenile justice system-involved youth issues impacting their pathways to and through postsecondary education, or

 What We Don't Fund